reruo321/OS-Self-Study/_Appendix/Linux/Identifier/README.md

 ##### * EUID in [`passwd`](https://github.com/reruo321/OS-Self-Study/blob/main/_Appendix/Linux/Commands/P/passwd/README.md)

-With the command `passwd`, a user can change her own user password, but not others.
+With the command `passwd`, a user can change her own user password, but not other ones.
 It would be very dangerous if one can modify other users' password without any permissions.
 How can it work like that?

+According to the source code [`passwd.c`](https://github.com/shadow-maint/shadow/blob/f76c31f50ed0cca018591cc2d0b43837d6224f7d/src/passwd.c#L990C2-L1004C1), a user can change a password when one of these two conditions are met.

+1. The user is root.
+2. The UID of a user (target to change the password) is the same as the current real UID.

-Note that we should know two files for understanding it: `passwd` is the command known as `/usr/bin/passwd`, and `/etc/shadow` is a shadow password file which stores encrypted user passwords. (`/etc/passwd` is completely different file so has no relation to this matter!)
-Let's examine the file permissions of them!
+And we should check two files for understanding the command.

+1. `passwd` is the same as `/usr/bin/passwd`.
+2. A shadow password file, `/etc/shadow`, stores encrypted user passwords.

+Note that `/etc/passwd` is completely different file so has no relation to the command!
+Now let's examine the file permissions of those two files!

 ![passwd](https://github.com/reruo321/OS-Self-Study/assets/48712088/722d5a54-1537-4c6f-9494-ad03ea8149a7)